mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 The last assignment to the variable in the script will the the value that is output.
 If there are multiple assigments to the output variable, only the last one is sent out.

-#### Print Method
+#### Print function

-The `print()` method used in the GhPtyhon script will print information out to the Output Window.
+The `print()` function used in the GhPtyhon script will print information out to the Output Window.
 This is a good way to debug script in the window also.
+Because we are using a flavor of Python 2, print is really a statement, that works also without paretheses.
+However, we prefer to look at is a function, that way it will work the same also in Python 3 flavors.

 ### Output Window